 Public water systems are required to conduct routine sampling of their water quality.
 The type and frequency of analysis depend on the type of system, its population, and the vulnerability of its water supply.
 WSP reviews and evaluates more than 50,000 water quality records each year.
 Emphasis is placed on preventive measures to avoid serious public health incidents.
-The vast majority of drinking water violations are corrected immediately or following the issuance of a Notice of Violation.
 Systems must notify their consumers when violations of the Safe Drinking Water Act occur.